vboyev-MSFT/defender-docs/exposure-management/initiatives.md

     1. If needed, filter for specific time points.
     1. Choose the time point and select to examine the percent effect on the initiative score and the reason for the change.
     1. Select a metric to explore the change's effect further, if applicable.
+    1. Open the **Changes to affected assets** dropdown to view the top 100 changed assets.
+The status will indicate whether it has been added or removed.

 :::image type="content" source="media/initiatives/history-details.png" alt-text="Screenshot of the history metric change details side panel.":::